premail/premail/README.md

 Usage: premail <command> [options]

 Commands:
+  premail new <email|design> <dest>  Create a new email or design in <dest>
-  premail build    Build an email premail watch    Watch design and configuration files and rebuild as
+  premail build                      Build an email premail watch                      Watch design and configuration files and
-                    necessary
+                                      rebuild as necessary
-  premail clean    Remove generated files from the current design or email premail paths    List paths being used with the current configuration and
+  premail clean                      Remove generated files from the current
+                                      design or email
+  premail paths                      List paths being used with the current
-                    command-line flags
-  premail format   Format templates with Prettier premail init     Initialize an email project premail destroy  Destroy an email project
+                                      configuration and command-line flags premail format                     Format templates with Prettier premail init                       Initialize a Premail project premail destroy                    Destroy this Premail project

-Email project build and watch:
+Email development:
-  -d, --design  Specify design directory to use   [string] [default: "_default"] -e, --email   Specify email directory to render                       [string] -p, --prod    Render production files (minified, no comments)        [boolean]
+  -d, --design    Specify design directory to use [string] [default: "_default"] -e, --email     Specify email directory to use                        [string] -p, --prod      Render production files (minified, no comments)      [boolean] -n, --noformat  Disable auto-formatting of files using Prettier      [boolean]
       --debug     Append to any command to see verbose details         [boolean]

 Design development:
       --temp  Include intermediate rendered template (post-Handlebars, pre-MJML) in output                                                [boolean]

+New emails and designs:
+  -d, --design  Specify design directory to use   [string] [default: "_default"] -e, --email   Specify email directory to use                          [string]

 More information:
   -v, --version  Show version number                                   [boolean]